-The Annual Report provides an overview of Te Herenga Waka—Victoria University of Wellington’s financial performance and a look back on the highlights of 2019.
+The annual report provides an overview of Te Herenga Waka—Victoria University of Wellington’s financial performance and a look back on the highlights of 2020.

-Our graduates remain in demand, with 96% in employment, further study, and not seeking work in their first year post-graduation.
+Our graduates remain in demand, with 95 percent in employment, further study, and not seeking work in their first year post-graduation.

 By reflecting on our progress each year, we will continue to improve the education and experience we offer those students, while also conducting research and introducing innovations that respond to the challenges of our time.

-Download the full 2019 Annual Report pdf 4.6MB including audited financial statements for the year to 31 December 2019.
+Download the full 2020 annual report pdf 2.7MB including audited financial statements for the year to 31 December 2020.